 West Yellowstone to Ennis

-Leaving West Yellowstone to head to Bozeman, Butte or Glacier National Park?
-Don't follow the crowd!
-Google will suggest Hwy 191 to the interstate, but there is a more dramatic and less traveled route that starts 22 miles out of West Yellowstone and takes you on an amazing journey on US Highway 287.
+Looking to explore a little more of Montana while visiting America’s first national park, Yellowstone?
+Or maybe you are headed to Bozeman, Butte or Glacier National Park.
+Whatever the case may be, Ennis offers visitors of West Yellowstone with the perfect day trip!
+Whether you are looking for recreation, history or the opportunity to explore a charming community - this trip offers something for everyone.
+While the most direct route out of Yellowstone may take you directly from highway 191 to the interstate, there is a more dramatic and less traveled route that starts 22 miles out of West Yellowstone and takes you on an amazing journey on US Highway 287.
 Travel past bison, big horn sheep and elk habitat, take in views of Hebgen Lake and marvel at the forces of nature unleashed at Quake Lake.
 Finally, drive through the incredible Madison River valley where “big sky” comes to life and discover the great western town of Ennis, Montana.